-The Little Sisters claim the opt-out provision also violates their sincere religious convictions.
+The Little Sisters claim the alternate method of compliance provision also violates their sincere religious convictions.
 Again, the Tenth Circuit does not deny the sincerity of that claim.

-The Little Sisters claim the opt-out provision constitutes a substantial burden on their religious beliefs -- possibly a lesser burden than would exist if the Affordable Care Act did not include the opt-out provision, but a substantial burden nevertheless.
-The Tenth Circuit does not deny that the Little Sisters sincerely believe the burden is substantial, but they nevertheless contend that the Little Sisters' belief that the burden is substantial is objectively false.
+The Little Sisters claim the alternative method of compliance provision constitutes a substantial burden on their religious beliefs -- possibly a lesser burden than would exist if the Affordable Care Act did not include the alternative method of compliance provision, but a substantial burden nevertheless.
+The Tenth Circuit and the Administration do not deny that the Little Sisters sincerely believe the burden is substantial, but they nevertheless contend that the Little Sisters' belief that the burden is substantial is objectively false.
 Amicus respectfully contends that the Tenth Circuit is mistaken in this holding.
 The nature of a religious belief, and the degree to which a law burdens that belief, cannot be neatly separated.
 The Little Sisters base their beliefs and practices on the commands of God as revealed through the Roman Catholic Church.
-They believe they would sin against God and the Church if they were to provide abortion/contraception coverage, and they believe just as sincerely that they would sin against God and the Church if they were to sign an opt-out form or similar document.
-They, not the Court, must determine whether signing an opt-out form is a sin, and if so, how serious a sin.
+They believe they would sin against God and the Church if they were to provide abortion/contraception coverage, and they believe just as sincerely that they would sin against God and the Church if they were to sign an alternative method of compliance form or similar document.
+They, not the Court, must determine whether signing an alternative method of compliance form is a sin, and if so, how serious a sin.

 When the Tenth Circuit tells the Little Sisters this burden is not substantial, the Court is essentially telling the Little Sisters what they believe.
-The Court is essentially telling the Little Sisters that signing the opt-out form would not be a serious sin, and that their belief that it is a serious sin is objectively false.
+The Court is essentially telling the Little Sisters that signing the alternative method of compliance form would not be a serious sin, and that their belief that it is a serious sin is objectively false.